Wilhelm Traugott Krug

 Wilhelm Traugott Krug (22 June 1770 – 12 January 1842) was a German philosopher and writer.
-He is considered to be part of the Kantian School of logic.
+He is considered to be part of the Kantian school of logic.

 Life

-Krug was born on June 22, 1770, near Wittenberg to a farming family.
-He studied at the University of Wittenberg under Franz Volkmar Reinhard and Karl Gottfried Jehnichen, at Jena under Karl Leonhard Reinhold, and at Göttingen.
+Krug was born on June 22, 1770 in Radis near Wittenberg to a farming family.
+He studied at the University of Wittenberg under Franz Volkmar Reinhard and Karl Gottfried Jehnichen, at the University of Jena under Karl Leonhard Reinhold, and at the University of Göttingen.
 After finishing his studies, he was employed as an adjunct professor at the University of Wittenberg.

 From 1801 to 1804, Krug was professor of philosophy at Frankfurt (Oder), after which he succeeded Immanuel Kant in the chair of logic and metaphysics at the University of Königsberg.
 From 1809 till his death he was professor of philosophy at the University of Leipzig.
 He fought in the War of Liberation (1813–14) as captain of mounted chasseurs.
 He became Kant's successor at the University of Königsberg after the faculty of philosophy elected him to Kant's chair of logic and metaphysics.

-He died at Leipzig on January 12, 1842.
+He died in Leipzig on January 12, 1842.